GSA/cto-website/_technologies/virtual-presence.md

   * [Dynamics 365](https://dynamics.microsoft.com/en-us/mixed-reality/remote-assist/): This technology may seem familiar to GSA users who have had computer issues requiring the help desk to log in remotely.
 Dynamics 365 takes it quite a bit  further with one of it’s noted capabilities by allowing the technician and user to join a mixed-reality call.
 In some configurations, it supports fully immersive environments.
   * [Microsoft Guides](https://dynamics.microsoft.com/en-us/mixed-reality/guides/): This technology combined with VR hardware allows step-by-step tasks to be set up for an immersive experience with holographic images only visible to the user, but ‘feel’ as if it’s actually real, and present right in front of their eyes as augmented reality.

-[VIVE: Flow - Immersive VR glasses](https://www.vive.com/eu/product/vive-flow/overview/): “The immersive glasses that have been specifically crafted to enhance mental wellbeing.
-For everything from mindfulness to meditation, brain training to finding your focus, and productivity to entertainment.
-VIVE Flow pairs with your phone to offer total VR immersion in a lightweight, portable package.”

 [Oculus](https://www.oculus.com/): Owned by Facebook/Meta, their Quest 2 is a headset for use in many applications across the VR space.
 Their equipment is already in use by hundreds of major brands to bring the Virtual Experience to the users when combined with various software and other hardware offerings when necessary.
 As a leader in the hardware space, they’ve created [Reality Labs Research](https://tech.fb.com/ar-vr/), which “bring\[s] together a world-class team of researchers, developers, and engineers to create the future of AR and VR, which together will become as universal and essential as smartphones and personal computers are today, changing how we work, play, and connect.
 We’re developing all the technologies needed to enable breakthrough AR glasses and VR headsets, including optics and displays, computer vision, audio, graphics, haptic interaction, full body tracking, perception science, and true telepresence.”

-[Mechdyne](https://www.mechdyne.com/av-vr-solutions/solutions/virtual-augmented-reality/cave/): The Mechdyne CAVE virtual reality (VR) system is a room-sized, fully immersive VR experience that combines stereoscopic displays, computer graphics, and motion-tracking technology to create a full-body sense of presence in a virtual environment.
-Their application six screens are used, a CAVE virtual reality environment allows one or more users to become fully immersed in and interact with their virtual models.”

-[AppliedVR](https://appliedvr.io): “AppliedVR is the first company to make virtual reality widely available in clinical care, boasting 30k+ patients in 200+ hospitals.
-Their aim is to reimagine medicine by establishing therapeutic virtual reality as a new standard of care for pain management.”
-In one example, “recently teamed up with the Department of Veterans Affairs (VA) to bring their technology to patient’s homes, removing the need for a visit to the hospital.” ([Source](https://www.gamersdecide.com/articles/best-virtual-reality-companies))

 [Spatial](https://spatial.io): Spatial seeks to “get co-workers from across the globe to work together in a virtual environment.
 To do this, they’ve created an app that allows users to create a lifelike avatar, and then they can communicate and collaborate through Spatial’s virtual environment.
 To allow for all co-workers to participate, Spatial is available on mobile phones, personal computers, and AR/VR headsets.” ([Source](https://www.gamersdecide.com/articles/best-virtual-reality-companies))

-[Immersive Studios](https://weareimmersive.co.uk): Immersive Studios, the creators of Pokemon Go, have been creating award-winning VR, AR and 360 video experiences.
-They are based in Norfolk, UK, and have employees working together with all types of clients, from international charities to retail giants.
-They develop experiences such as virtual property tours, university open days, and driving experiences.

-[Groove Jones](https://www.groovejones.com): "Groove Jones is a creative technology company that is solely focused on creating next-generation experiences for their clients."
-According to Gamers Decide, "the main industries that they focus on are advertising and marketing, sales enablement, and enterprise training.
-In 2021 they were awarded a silver National American Advertising Award for VR.
-That was one of their 35 awards for 2021." ([Source](https://www.gamersdecide.com/articles/best-virtual-reality-companies))

-[CM&D](https://chocolatemilkdonuts.com/): Chocolate Milk & Donuts is a full-service VR production studio focusing on creative entertainment experiences such as beyond 4D and storytelling type of applications.
-Their capabilities include developing scenes across multiple hardware platforms.
+[VIVE: Flow - Immersive VR glasses](https://www.vive.com/eu/product/vive-flow/overview/): “The immersive glasses that have been specifically crafted to enhance mental wellbeing.
+For everything from mindfulness to meditation, brain training to finding your focus, and productivity to entertainment.
+VIVE Flow pairs with your phone to offer total VR immersion in a lightweight, portable package.”

 #### Example Immersive Collaborations